odoo/documentation/accounting/overview/main_concepts/in_odoo.rst

 Odoo uses the rules of double-entry bookkeeping system: all journal entries are automatically balanced (sum of debits = sum of credits).

-→ Understand Odoo’s accounting transactions per document. (link to memento)
+→ Understand Odoo's accounting transactions per document. (link to memento)

 Accrual and Cash Basis Methods